Make-School-Courses/FEW-1.2-JavaScript-Foundations/what-you-need-know.md

 **Step 3 -**

-Write a function that takes a string.
-Divides it into words on the space and scrambles each word.
+Write a function that takes a string and divide it into words on the space and scrambles each word.

 The goal is to take a sentence and scramble each word.
 This will be naive first approach.